q-viper/q-viper.github.io/_posts/2020-08-14-gesture-based-visually-writing-system-adding-virtual-animation-new-mode-and-new-vui.md

 * restart:- Restart the average and canvas.

 ### What now?
-* Now on this blog, i will try to add some new features.
-When a user moves pointer on canvas above the modes icon, i want to make it look like animated.
+* Now on this blog, I will try to add some new features.
+When a user moves pointer on canvas above the modes icon, I want to make it look like animated.
 It can happen just by scaling that icon image little bit.
 * I will add new option to change color.

 This blog will be divided on to 3 parts.
 Simple to harder.